-- 5.2.4 Signs and symptoms of suspected communicable disease include: - Severe coughing, causing a child to become red or blue in the face or to make a whooping a. sound: - Difficult or rapid breathing; b. - C. Stiff neck: - d.
+- d.
 Diarrhea (more than one abnormally loose stool within a 24-hour period); - e.
-Temperature of 101 degrees Fahrenheit or higher in conjunction with any other signs of illness (Any infant younger than 2 months of age with fever should get immediate medical attention): - f.
-Pink eye; - Exposed, open skin lesions: g. - h.
-Unusually dark urine and/or gray or white stool; - i.
-Yellowish skin or eyes; or - Any other communicable disease symptoms. j.
+Temperature of 101 degrees Fahrenheit or higher in conjunction with any other signs of illness (Any infant younger than 2 months of age with fever should get immediate medical attention); - f.
+Pink eye; - g.
+Exposed, open skin lesions; - h.
+Unusually dark urine and/or gray or white stool; - Yellowish skin or eyes; or - j.
+Any other communicable disease symptoms.